Bookbug in Aberdeen

-Bookbug sessions are free, friendly and fun sessions of stories, songs and rhymes for babies, toddlers and their families to enjoy together.
-Each session lasts around 30 minutes and includes songs, stories and rhymes.
-There is usually no need to book.
+Bookbug sessions are free, friendly and fun sessions of stories, songs and rhymes for babies, toddlers, pre-schoolers and their families and carers to enjoy together.
+Each session lasts around 30 minutes and they have been designed to support children’s development while having fun.
 They take place in a very relaxed environment and are a great opportunity to spend some quality time with your little one, meet other families and have fun together.